LukeD77/Machine_Learning2/Final_project_writeup.md

 classifier in large batches to increase the amount of data to conduct my analysis on.
 I could also include more features in the data such as what state the users live in or what political party the governor of their state belongs to.
 I could also modify that data I pull from twitter to either include different search phrases to increase my dataset, I could create a live stream of data that would update the model over time, or I could conduct my analysis on tweets before and after a mask mandate is implimented within a specific state.
+Another aspect of my project that I could focus on is the RNN that conducted my sentiment analysis.
+I could work to optimize its performace by tweeking model parameters, if I had more time.

 References
 Zubair, K. ., Luqman, M. ., Ijaz, F. ., Hafeez, F. ., & Aftab, R. K. .
 (2020).
 Practices of General Public Towards Personal Protective Measures During the Coronavirus Pandemic.